dylanawhite92/JSDrumKit/README.md

 ## Day 2.
 JS and CSS Clock

-A keyboard drum kit that plays sounds and changes the styling of elements based on what key is pressed.
+A clock built with CSS that moves the hands using JavaScript Date methods.

 ![JS and CSS Clock](./Screenshots/Clock.png)